Timeline of the Chester Springs Studio at Yellow Springs

 - 1789– All of Pikeland Township (East & West) to be sold at auction to satisfy the debts of Andrew Allen owed to Samuel Hoare.
 115 terre tenants (persons holding titles to the property but who were not the original debtor who incurred the lien) held land at that time.

-- 1867– Final season for Yellow Springs as a resort.
+- 1867– Village and Washington Hall is owned and operated by A. U. Snyder, Esq.
+It continues to serve as a hotel for visitors to the spa.
+However, the summer of 1867 was the final season that Yellow Springs served as a resort.
 After changing hands a number of times, Yellow Springs would eventually be purchased for use as a school for Orphans of the American Civil War.

 Pennsylvania Soldiers’ Orphan School